pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 If the ``license-files`` key is present and is set to a value of an empty array, then tools MUST NOT include any license files and MUST NOT raise an error.
+If the ``license-files`` key is not defined, tools can decide how to handle license files.
+For example they can choose not to include any files or use their own logic to discover the appropriate files in the distribution.

 ``authors``/``maintainers``